Fluoroacetone: Synthesis

-Fluoroacetone can be obtained by a reaction of triethylamine trihydrofluoride with bromoacetone.
+Fluoroacetone can be obtained by a reaction of triethylamine tris-hydrofluoride with bromoacetone.

 Applications

 Fluoroacetone is used as a catalyst to study the kinetics of the ketone-catalysed decomposition of peroxymonosulfuric acid (Caro's acid).
 It is also a precursor material for the production of higher fluoroketones.

 Fluoroacetone has not been used as a lachrymatory substance in contrast to other halogenated acetone derivatives, such as bromoacetone or chloroacetone.